coldshrine/study-notes/papers/out-of-the-tar-pit.md

 The ability of the relational model to _avoid_ access paths completely was one of the primary reasons for its success.

 There are disturbing similarities between the data structuring approaches of OOP and XML.

+### Manipulation

+There are two different mechanisms for expressing the manipulation aspects of the relational model, the relational calculus and the relational algebra.

+Relational algebra consists of the following operations:
+* **Restrict** unary operation, select of a subset.
+* **Project** unary operation, creates a new relation corresponding to the old relation.
+* **Product** binary operation, cartesian product.